 A candidate must be enrolled for the period of time in which he or she is undertaking revisions prior to a resubmission of the thesis for re-examination.
-Once an appropriate period for the revisions has been determined (usually in discussion between supervisors, candidate, oral Chair and Dean of Postgraduate Research) the enrolments office will be informed that the candidate should be sent a new
+Once an appropriate period for the revisions has been determined (usually in discussion involving the supervisors, candidate, oral Chair and Dean of Postgraduate Research) Student Services will be informed that the candidate can be sent a new enrolment offer for that period.